Yiheng-Yu/blogposts/content/posts/transformers-pt-1/index.md

 ---

 {{< katex >}}
-As someone without much backrounds in neither physics nor computer science, I find lots of available introductions on transformers very confusing, despite current Aİ bloom (the name "GPT" is short for 'Generative Pre-training <i>Transformer</i>'!).
-Most of the articles on transformers focuses on attention mechanisms, using either [the OG transformer](https://peterbloem.nl/blog/transformers) or [the classic BERT](https://towardsdatascience.com/a-complete-guide-to-bert-with-code-9f87602e4a11/) as examples.
+As someone without much backrounds in neither physics nor computer science, I find lots of available introductions on transformers very confusing.
+Transformers is the talk of the street, GPT is short for 'Generative Pre-training <i>Transformer</i>'!
+However, most of the articles on transformers focuses on attention mechanisms, using either [the OG transformer](https://peterbloem.nl/blog/transformers) or [the classic BERT](https://towardsdatascience.com/a-complete-guide-to-bert-with-code-9f87602e4a11/) as examples.
 They would spend lot of time talking about embeddings & attetions on the encoding side, and skipped most the decoding by saying 'well you just do the same thing again and there you have it!'.
 Well that's not very helpful isn't it.
 Don't get me wrong, there are a lot of very good learning materials out there, for example the amazing [interactive transofmer explainer](https://poloclub.github.io/transformer-explainer).
 However, I always find these heavy tutorials not very suitable for my very short attention span or the autism tendency of getting lost in details.<br>

 Finally, I've decided to bite the bullet and spend some time have a read through the HuggingFace's source code for google's T5 Model, [THE encoder-decoder everyone on the steet are talking about](https://github.com/huggingface/transformers/blob/main/src/transformers/models/t5/modeling_t5.py).
 It was a relatively long process with lots of back and forth jumping between classes and methods.
 I could not emphasis how much I appretiate HuggingFace's [maximalist coding choice](https://huggingface.co/blog/transformers-design-philosophy), where the entire model architecture is contained inside one single .py file.
 The bonouns point is, I didn't experience the pain of come accross `import tensorflow` followed by one single if-else check [inside dataset iterator](https://github.com/huggingface/transformers/blob/v4.57.1/src/transformers/data/data_collator.py#L742)'. <br>